mjameson-se/SnipperDoo/Cards.md

 ## Snafu
 Effect: all cards (not roles) on the table shift to the player to the right.

+## Warning Sign
+Effect: all un-cut cards in front of the cutter are set aside until the next round and cannot be cut this round.
+Variant: all cut cards in front of the cutter are flipped over and set aside as well.
+Additional cards may need to be cut this round.

 ## Mysterious Component
 Effect: make your own rules, specified before the game begins.